slideloft/new-docs/building-apps/basic-wallet.md

 Just one import from a library we should already have installed.

 The other relative path imports are all the _events_ and _methods_ we’ll create here in a moment.
 For now, just generate all those files in their appropriate directories.
-Ensure your console is at the root of the `stellar-wallet` project before running this string of commands:
+Ensure your console is at the root of the `bantu-wallet` project before running this string of commands:

 ```bash
 mkdir -p src/components/wallet/{events,methods}